knabben/gql-pull/README.md

 Input
 ---

-url: The GraphQL endpoint URL
+url: The GraphQL endpoint URL.

+Output
+---

+output: The difference of both schemas in a formatted string.

 Usage Example
 ---